 Instructions

-• Add to pot with 2 tbsp oil & 1 tbsp mixed herbs – cook until vegetables have softened
+- Add to pot with 2 tablespoon oil & 1 tablespoon mixed herbs – cook until vegetables have softened

-• Whilst the mince is browning, mix together all ingredients for dumplings (100 g self raising flour, 50 g beef suet, 5 tbsp water and a pinch salt) until it comes together, then shape the mixture into 6 – 8 balls
+- Whilst the mince is browning, mix together all ingredients for dumplings (100 g self raising flour, 50 g beef suet, 5 tablespoon water and a pinch salt) until it comes together, then shape the mixture into 6 – 8 balls

-• Add 2 tsp Worcestershire sauce & then 1 beef stock cube dissolved in 800 ml water – then drop each of the dumplings into the mince
+- Add 2 teaspoon Worcestershire sauce & then 1 beef stock cube dissolved in 800 ml water – then drop each of the dumplings into the mince

 Simple and delicious.
 Mince and dumplings always takes me back to my childhood in northeast England.
 I believe the recipe was created in the coal mining villages of Durham as a cheap way to fill up the family.